Vector search using n8n and Qdrant was easy

 n8n

-n8n is a platform for automating workflows by linking various applications and APIs.
+n8n is a platform for automating workflows by connecting various applications and APIs.

-It features a node-based visual editor that allows you to intuitively create processing flows even if you have little programming knowledge.
+It features a node-based visual editor that allows you to intuitively assemble processing flows even if you have little programming knowledge.

 With over 400 integrations available and the option to self-host, you can handle your data flexibly and securely.